donivanjames/BNSv1-2/README.md

 # Updates

 ## Current Updates In v1-3 (1/13/2022)
+- Ground now randomly changes as it cycles
 - Combined ALL text menus into one (title, pause, game over)
 - Added worm character
 - Changed background to new environment